yashtarte-ai/yashtarte-ai/README.md

 # Hello, I'm Yash Tarte! 👋

-I'm an AI/ML enthusiast and a dedicated student exploring the fascinating world of artificial intelligence and machine learning.
+I'm an AI enthusiast and a dedicated student exploring the fascinating world of artificial intelligence and machine learning.

 ## About Me